lextoumbourou/notes/notes/permanent/function.md

 ## One-to-one / Injective

-We consider a function "one-to-one" or "injective" if each output is associated with exactly one input and no two different inputs have the same output.
+We consider a function "one-to-one" or "injective" if each output is associated with exactly one input and no two different inputs have the same image.

 ## Onto / Surjective

-We consider a function "onto" or "surjective" every element in the **co-domain** is an output for at least one input in the **domain**.
+A function is "onto" or "surjective" if every element in the **co-domain** is output for at least one input in the **domain**.

 ## Bijective